kcmerrill/writing/Knight Walker/Chapter 7 - Lucky number 7.md

 # Lucky number 7
 ## Chapter 7

-A quick authors note.
-I may or not be good at tying the chapters together.
-The idea I had was to write the first few chapters, then explain how we got to chapter 1 through perhaps the second and a half chapter and then continue on.
-This is me continuing on … enjoy :)

 I’m not sure if it was the smell of death or the smell of blood that had brought me back to consciousness but whatever it was it had my attention.
 I cracked my eyes just a smidge only to see that I had awoken in the lap of the beautiful red haired woman whom I couldn’t quite remember.

 Through the slightest crack of my eyelids I could see her staring down at me with the most the most beautiful blue eyes ever imagined.
 As it turns out I didn’t fight it as she said before I had been pistol whipped.
 I closed my eyes in the hopes of returning to my slumber.
 My head and my body ached and I was ready for whatever to happen happen.
 With heavy eye lids I slipped back into sleep.